 Another innovative feature is the ability to create compound clips.
 Simply put, compound clips are sequences that the application treats as a single unit.
 The advantage of compound clips is you can move sequences as a single piece rather than one at a time.
 Before this, it was a two- or three-step process to move complicated sequences around.
 Also, once you got the sequence just the way you wanted it, moving it piecemeal would disrupt it, and you couldn't always get it back.
 Compound clips eliminate this problem nicely.

 Final Cut Pro X is the older sibling of Apple’s iMovie, the video editing program that comes preloaded on every new Mac.
 Users who have become proficient at iMovie and want more powerful tools will have few problems learning this professional video editing software.

 This software’s biggest downside is it’s only available for macOS, making it much harder to collaborate across platforms.
-Our best overall choice has both Windows and Mac versions that seamlessly work with each other.
+Adobe Premiere Pro has both Windows and Mac versions that seamlessly work with each other.